1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 62) Come back to this dialogue

-“and his low level of culture lead to a
-peculiar introduction of ideas that are close to outmoded scientific
-views (Lamarckism),”
-(Medvedev and Lerner, p.
-66)

 “On his visits to AIPB in Leningrad, the president deliberately
 emphasizes, before meetings of the scientific workers, his cate¬
 gorical disagreements with the director”